microsoft/azure-pipelines-yaml/design/multi-checkout.md

 # Multi-checkout: checking out multiple repos

-Customers have often asked for the ability to check out multiple repositories.
+Customers have often asked for the ability to use multiple repositories.
 Today, we offer a weak workaround: a script step with the additional `git clone`.
 You lose access to things like our smart re-use of clones (when running on a private agent).
 Also, we tell you how to re-use the `System.AccessToken` for other Azure Repos, but that doesn't generalize to other source providers.